From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Method

 \section{Method}

 We treat a code-oriented large language model (LLM) as a stochastic generator of neural network architectures and study how its behavior changes under an iterative refinement loop.
 We run $22$ synthesis cycles indexed by $c \in \{1,\dots,22\}$.
-In each cycle, the LLM generates candidate PyTorch models; we execute validity checks, run a fixed first-epoch CIFAR-10~\citep{krizhevsky2009learning} training protocol to obtain a low-cost performance proxy, filter for novelty, and then fine-tune the LLM on the accepted outputs before proceeding to the next cycle.
+In each cycle, the LLM generates candidate PyTorch models; we execute validity checks, run a fixed first-epoch training protocol to obtain a low-cost performance proxy, filter for novelty, and then fine-tune the LLM on the accepted outputs before proceeding to the next cycle.
+The primary evaluation is conducted on CIFAR-10~\citep{krizhevsky2009learning}; cross-dataset generalization is assessed on CIFAR-100~\citep{krizhevsky2009learning} and SVHN~\citep{netzer2011svhn} using the same loop with dataset-appropriate accuracy thresholds (Section~\ref{sec:cross_dataset_setup}).
 Figure~\ref{fig:generator} summarizes the generate--evaluate--select--fine-tune loop.

 A code-focused LLM is used as a conditional sampler over PyTorch architectures.
-Prompts specify CIFAR-10 classification, input/output shapes (e.g., $(N,3,32,32)\rightarrow 10$ logits), and constraints on permissible operations (standard conv/pool/norm/activations; no pretrained weights or external feature extractors).
-A parameter budget of at most $500{,}000$ parameters is imposed alongside an implicit edge-friendly latency target.
-Each generated model is required to implement a fixed API contract: a class \texttt{Net(nn.Module)} with \texttt{\_\_init\_\_}, \texttt{forward}, \texttt{train\_setup}, \texttt{learn}, and a function \texttt{supported\_hyperparameters()} returning \{\texttt{"lr"}, \texttt{"momentum"}\}.
-Prompts require \texttt{import torch} and \texttt{import torch.nn as nn} and instruct the model to output a single \texttt{nn.Module} definition (no data loading or training loops).
-The prompt template, decoding configuration, and maximum generation length are held fixed across all cycles to avoid prompt drift; consequently, changes in outputs are attributable to training data and fine-tuning.
+Prompts specify CIFAR-10 classification, input/output shapes ($(N,3,32,32)\rightarrow 10$ logits), and constraints on permissible operations (standard conv/pool/norm/activations; no pretrained weights).
+A parameter budget of at most $500{,}000$ parameters is imposed.
+Each generated model must implement a fixed API contract (class \texttt{Net(nn.Module)} with \texttt{forward}, \texttt{train\_setup}, \texttt{learn}); the full prompt specification is provided in Suppl.~\S I. The prompt template, decoding configuration, and maximum generation length are held fixed across all cycles to avoid prompt drift; consequently, changes in outputs are attributable to training data and fine-tuning.